isage/Adrenaline/cef/march33/README.md

 A core Adrenaline CFW plugin.

-It is a custom PSP image driver with support for ISO and many Compressed ISO formats.
+It is a custom PSP UMDemu driver with support for ISO and many Compressed ISO formats.

 ## Credits